-As you may have figured out, sentence completions do not only test you on vocabulary.
+As you may have figured out, text completions do not only test you on vocabulary.
 While knowledge of vocabulary is necessary for these questions, logical reasoning is just as important.
 You must be able to recognize the logical direction of a sentence.
 In the end, then, words like “despite,” “because,” and “surprisingly” become as important as words like “despotic,” “benumbed,” and “surreptitiously.”

 Trigger words, as you know, are those words that tell us what logical direction a sentence is going.
 Will one clause support another?
 Will it contrast another?
 Will it provide the effect of a cause?
-Contrast, continuation, and cause and effect are three common types of logic that sentence completions can exhibit.
+Contrast, continuation, and cause and effect are three common types of logic that text completions can exhibit.

 Continuation / Support

 Certain trigger words or phrases indicate that a blank supports or continues an idea in the sentence.

 Here are some words that will often signal continuation or support: additionally, also, and, furthermore, indeed, likewise, too.
 Also, the semicolon and the colon can function in the same way.

 In this example, the colon functions as a trigger word signaling continuation or support.
 Essentially, the clause following the colon defines the blank.
 In this example, the clause following the colon defines the blank negatively.
 If there is “no such thing” as ______, and, as a result, every action is “motivated by a degree of self-interest,” then our prediction must be the opposite of self-interest.
 Indeed, the answer is “benevolence.”